BlogVisas and Residency

 • Bank statements — 3 months of statements showing pension deposits

-• Private health insurance — valid in Colombia for the full duration of the requested visa period
+• All-risk private health insurance — valid in national territory including repatriation, for the full duration of the requested visa period (a Colombian EPS does not satisfy this)

 • Completed online application — submitted through the Cancillería portal

-The pension certificate and background check need to be apostilled if they come from a Hague Convention country.
+The pension certificate, criminal-background check, and medical certificate need to be apostilled if they come from a Hague Convention country.
 Any document not in Spanish must be translated by a certified translator — Cancillería is strict about this.
-The most common extra document they request is a medical certificate, which doesn't happen often but is worth being prepared for.
+The medical certificate of psychophysical aptitude is a required document, not an optional extra: it has been in force since October 2022 under Resolución 5477 Art.
+77, so prepare it up front alongside the rest of your file.

 Application Fees

-In 2026, the Visa M application review fee is approximately USD $270, and the visa stamp costs an additional USD $232 if approved — both paid in COP at the official exchange rate on the day of payment.
+Visa government fees are two-part, USD-pegged but paid in COP at the official exchange rate on the day of payment, and set annually.
+There is a study (review) fee of roughly USD $52–$55 that you pay when you submit, plus an issuance fee paid only on approval — for a Visa M this issuance fee is approximately USD $230–$270.
 These amounts change periodically, so verify the current fees at cancilleria.gov.co before you start.
-The total out-of-pocket is usually around $500 USD, not counting any legal assistance or document apostille costs.
+The total government out-of-pocket is usually a few hundred dollars, not counting any legal assistance or document apostille costs.

 Retirees relaxing at an outdoor café in Medellín, Colombia — one of the most popular destinations for the pensionado visa